 Please see Understanding Your Role in the HCV Program.
 This document provides a visual illustration between the landlord, MHA, and you.
 It is important that you understand the relationship between these parties and the documents that govern each.

 Your caseworker will submit the Lease Approval documents to the Inspections Department in order to schedule the next available date that an MHA inspector can visit the unit.
 The inspector will contact the landlord to gain access on the date and time established.
 The inspection will be conducted according to the HQS guidelines found in the Good Place to Live brochure and the MHA Exceptions to HQS.
 For more detailed information regarding Housing Quality Standards (HQS), please refer to Getting Ready for Inspection.

 A confirmation form is provided to the prospective landlord that asks three (3) critical dates: (1) the date the unit passed the HQS inspection, (2) the date the tenant took possession of the unit, and (3) the effective date of the Lease.
 (4) After the confirmation form is executed and received in our office, the caseworker will offer your landlord a Contract.

 After the caseworker receives a completed Confirmation form, a Housing Assistance Payments Contract [HAP] will be prepared for the landlord signature and MHA.
-The advisor will also require the landlord to provide other certifications, including, but not limited to:
+The advisor will also require the landlord to provide other certifications, including, but not limited to;

 MHA will pay the landlord by direct deposit on the next check run date for the portion of the contract rent as set forth by the Contract.
 These check runs are conducted on the first and fifteenth of each month.
-The contract is between MHA and your landlord, and we cannot process any payments until all contract documents have been executed
+The contract is between MHA and your landlord, and we cannot process any payments until all contract documents have been executed.